NuVotifier/NuVotifier/docs/usage.md

 First off, we should configure each of the Minecraft servers.
 Open each of the servers' NuVotifier configurations.
 Each one should have `method` under the `forwarding` configuration section set to `pluginMessaging`.
-Under the `pluginMessaging` configuration section, `channel` is set to `NuVotifier`.
+Under the `pluginMessaging` configuration section, `channel` is set to `nuvotifier:votes`.
+Since 1.13, Spigot has decided that channels must now contain a colon.
+While this is a completely senseless change, it is easier to simply conform and change the channel name.
 This is a safe default (and is protected from injection by a hacked Minecraft client), but feel free to change it.
 If you choose to change it, make sure you change it everywhere all around your network!

 Since we are receiving forwarded votes through plugin messaging and not through network ports, we should set `port` on each of the Minecraft servers to -1.
 This